kalamansi10/seed-mart-front/README.md

 The application has sign-in and sign-up buttons accessible on all pages.
 Clicking these buttons opens a dialog box that allows users to conveniently sign in or create an account from anywhere within the app.

+## Issues

+### React strict mode and passport-remember-me

+The remember-me strategy for Passport in Node.js encounters issues when React strict mode is enabled.
+In React, strict mode executes code within useEffect twice to check for errors, which poses a problem for the implementation of remember-me sessions.

 # About Seed-Mart

 Seed-Mart is a personal project of mine designed to showcase my current proficiency in web development.
 It is an e-commerce website that focuses on modularity and scalability.
 Every component of the application was made with flexibility in mind.